Windows Upgrades and Patches

 If all caches on a particular node aren’t stopped for applying Windows or NCache patches, it could lead to a split brain scenario.
 In this case, you need to stop all server nodes so that the node gracefully leaves the cache cluster.

 2. Stop NCache Service

 Stop NCache Service on this server and change the service startup type from Automatic to Manual to manually start NCache Service after reboot.
 You can use our documentation to achieve this.

 Apply required patches/updates.
 Complete all the maintenance tasks running on this machine and then reboot the servers.

 4. Restart NCache Service

-After successful completion of step 3, restart NCache Service and also change the Service start-up type back to Automatic for normal usage.
+After successful completion of step 3, now restart the NCache Service and also change the Service start-up type back to Automatic for normal usage.

 5. Start Cache

-Perform the same steps for other nodes in your environment.
-The main reason for starting the NCache Service manually is that some of the patches complete their operations after some time of system startup.
+Perform the same steps for the other nodes in your environment.
 It is a good practice to start NCache Service manually once all the patches are fully applied and maintenance work has been completed on your server.